- About Extension

 "It's not a long-term cure," Kowalewski said.
 "If you applied pesticides or other moss control products but you did not improve your turfgrass density or sunlight exposure, moss is going to come back next year.
 The most important factors to improve are sunlight, water and air movement."

 Kowalewski holds the N.B. and Jacqueline Giustina Professorship in Turf Management within OSU's College of Agricultural Sciences.

-To learn more, see the OSU Extension publication Maintaining a Healthy Lawn in Western Oregon.
+To learn more, see the OSU Extension publication Practical lawn care for western Oregon.

 Source: Alec Kowalewski